Skip to main content

 Some words about ‘Zse’

-Further, ‘Zse’ is not approximate to ’L0/C0’ but is nearer to ’L0/(C0+Cm)’.
-This may appear surprising at first glance but that is the case.
+Further, ‘Zse’ is not approximate equal to ’L0/C0’ but is nearer to ’L0/(C0+Cm)’.
+This may appear surprising at first glance, but that is the case.

 It is not out of place to define a few new terms:

-Since ‘KL’ and ‘KC’ are lesser than 1, and for most practical cases will be significantly lesser than 1, we can retain only the first order terms so that:
+Since ‘KL’ and ‘KC’ are less than 1, and for most practical cases will be significantly less than 1, we can retain only the first-order terms so that:

 If we compare Equation (18a) with (8a) and (18b) with (10a), it is easy to conclude that: